Kentucky Farm Bureau 2016 National Priority Issues

 • Support congressional oversight of federal agency regulatory actions to ensure rules and regulations do not exceed the intent and authority of federal law.

-• Support changes to current health care law that will stabilize the market, encourage competition and increase consumer choice.
+• Support changes to current health care law that will stabilize the market, encourage competition that will reduce health care costs and increase consumer choice.

 • In order to protect the future integrity of our nation’s economy it is in our best interest to address budget deficits, which erode our ability to remain fiscally stable with the goal of reaching a balanced budget.